Rename Your File

 View and Download Stitched Files

-Stitches take time to fully render in Pilot, due to the time it takes to generate the complete, continuous file.
-The first, playable file you see is just one segment of the stitch.
+Stitches take time to fully render in latakoo Pilot, due to the time it takes to generate the complete, continuous file.

 The latakoo Flight app for Mobile is currently available on iOS and Android devices.
 Go to the store and search latakoo Flight Mobile.

-latakoo Flight for Mobile app works similarly to the desktop app, allowing you to choose video or images from your phone, select the compression rates and add metadata.
+The latakoo Flight for Mobile app works similarly to the desktop app, allowing you to choose video, images or audio files from your phone to upload, select the compression rates and add metadata.

 Log in with the same credentials you set up on latakoo.com.